Xunnamius/next-test-api-route-handler/docs/test/util/type-aliases/GlobalFixtureOptions.md

 "fixtures-test"
 ```

+***

 ### initialVirtualFiles?

 > `optional` **initialVirtualFiles**: `object`

+Defined in: node\_modules/@-xun/symbiote/node\_modules/@-xun/test-mock-fixture/dist/packages/test-mock-fixture/src/types/options.d.ts:57

 An object describing "virtual files" represented by mappings between
 non-existent RelativePaths and their theoretical (immutable)
 contents.
 These paths are relative to the dummy root directory.

+Non-string contents will be stringified via `JSON.stringify(entry,
+undefined, 2)`.

-Some fixtures use the `initialVirtualFiles` option to lookup certain
+Note that some fixtures use the `initialVirtualFiles` option to lookup
-values, such as picking out keys from a virtual `package.json` file.
+certain values, such as picking out keys from a virtual `package.json`
+file.

-**These virtual files are not created on the filesystem automatically!**
+Also note that **these virtual files are not created on the filesystem
+automatically!**

 To have the virtual files described in `initialVirtualFiles` actually
 written out to the filesystem (relative to the dummy root directory), you